Recipe Overview

 Instructions

-• In a large bowl, combine the bread, garlic powder, and salt.
+- In a large bowl, combine the bread, garlic powder, and salt.
 Drizzle olive oil over bread while stirring.
-Stir well until bread is coated by all ingredients and olive oil is absorbed.
+Stir well until the seasonings are distributed and olive oil is absorbed.4 cups (heaping) cubed bread, ⅓ cup extra virgin olive oil, ¼ teaspoon garlic powder, ¼ teaspoon kosher salt

-• Spread the bread cubes into an even layer on a sheet pan.
+- Spread the bread cubes into an even layer on a sheet pan.
 Don’t crowd the pan.
 Bake for 10 minutes, or until golden brown and crisp.
-If you’re using super fresh bread, they’ll take a little longer to become golden brown.
+If you're using super fresh bread, the croutons will take a little longer to become golden brown.
 If the bread is stale and dry, it may brown faster, so keep an eye on it!

 Notes